You already know that limited-time offers are a powerful marketing tool.

 4. Keep Your Offer Simple and Brief

-Your offer should highlight the most important points that will get your audience to act – like the benefit and the deadline.
+Your offer should highlight only those points that will get your audience to act, like the benefit and the deadline.

 Victoria’s Secret does a wonderful job of this.

 Notice how there’s a link to “Details” so people can learn more if they want to.
 Victoria’s Secret doesn’t try to cram all the details into their ad, which keeps the most important points up front without stressing out buyers.